 today *[*John*]* is gone to his house with *(*Jack*)* and *[*Marie*]*.

-This module has few small utilities to help the writing of regex expressions.
+This module has few small utilities to you write regex patterns.

-the following example code show how to visualize the syntax errors in the compilation phase:
+The next example code shows how to visualize regex pattern syntax errors in the compilation phase:

 query := r'ciao da ab[ab-]'